chadkluck/serverless-webservice-template-for-pipeline-atlantis/application-infrastructure/README-Folder-Structure.md

 `index.js`

-This file is the entry point to your Lambda function and contains the function initialization (during Cold Starts) and any handlers.
+This is the entry point to your Lambda function and contains the function initialization (during Cold Starts) and any handlers.

 The handlers should be kept simple, check to make sure initialization is complete, and then immediately hand off to the Router.
 Several handlers may be defined and then referenced by different endpoints in the Lambda API Event section in the CloudFormation template.